Jestzer/Options.File.Checker/README.md

 - Remove case sensitivity for key=
 - Redo logic for getting license number.
 - Redo logic for DAEMON line to _not_ use lineParts since it's a mess (even if it works.)
 This will more easily allow for line breaks to be supported.
-- Print warnings when wild cards & IP addresses.
+- Print warnings when wild cards & IP addresses are used.